NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## Data Cleaning
 Before fitting any models we derive mutual information scores to reduce our number of features from 44 to 25.
 Mutual information essentially computes feature importance by computing how much of the variance of the target variable each feature explains.

+## We had to take first differences of all our data to make it stationary, then we take the cumulative sum of the first differences to predict the actual price of coffee.

 # Models
 ## KNN
 We fit a Time Series KNN Model.
 Rather than `train_test_split`, we consider `temporal_train_test_split`, which preserves the order of the data.
 We used `Standard Scalar` to scale the explanatory variables as KNN is a distance-based model.
 Through `GridSearchCV`, we got optimal k=11, and `weights = "distance"`, which indicates that this would be a weighted KNN model.